headleyra/mc/README.md

 end
 ```

-### Mappings

-To use the modifiers, above, we need to create a `Map` that defines their names and specifies their
+In order to use them we create a `Map` ('the mappings') that defines their names and specifies their
 locations.
-This map is said to define the 'mappings'.
 One such map might look like this:

 ```elixir
 mappings =